Dropdown menu

 Special case of application menus

-The ARIA pattern describes a "Menu" and "Menubar" component, using the roles menu or menubar.
+The ARIA pattern describes “Menu” and “Menubar” components, using the menu and menubar roles.

-Please note, this pattern is reserved only for the creation of an application menu, the interactions of which should be similar to the behavior of the menus present in desktop applications for example.
+Note that this pattern is intended only for building application menus, whose interactions should be similar to menus in desktop applications, for example.

-These implementations are more complex and unnecessary for web navigation menus.
+These implementations are more complex and not necessary for web navigation menus.

 Example: Editor Menubar Example